 So, here we go.

-1. Perform Market and Competitor Analysis
+1. Perform market and competitor analysis

 2. Focus on KPIs

 As highlighted earlier, many applications win the race to get higher downloads but fail to turn them into subscribers.
-In such a scenario, considering download as the main parameter for determining the success level of your mlearning application is not a wise decision.
+In such a scenario, considering download as the main parameter for determining the success level of your e-learning application is not a wise decision.

-3. Collaborate with Teachers/Educational Organizations
+3. Collaborate with teachers/educational organizations

-There’s no denying that teachers and educational organizations are a part of the traditional learning system much before you even thought of hiring an education mobile app development company and launching your own startup.
+There’s no denying that teachers and educational organizations are a part of the traditional learning system much before you even thought of hiring an education app development company and launching your own startup.